 Barry Kerollis is an award-winning choreographer, dance educator, speaker, and social media expert based out of both New York City and Philadelphia.
-He currently works as Ballet and Contemporary faculty at Broadway Dance Center and Steps on Broadway, and manages the contemporary dance department at Greenwich Ballet Academy.
-He has choreographed for numerous organizations, held the position of Artistic Director of Alaska Dance Theatre, hosts the Pas de Chát: Talking Dance podcast on the Premier Dance Network, and runs the popular blog, Life of a Freelance Dancer.
+He is permanent ballet and contemporary faculty at Broadway Dance Center, guest faculty at Steps on Broadway, and manages the contemporary dance department at Greenwich Ballet Academy.
+He has choreographed for numerous organizations, is a freelance writer for Dance Media Publications, held the position of Artistic Director of Alaska Dance Theatre, hosts the Pas de Chát: Talking Dance podcast on the Premier Dance Network, and runs the popular blogs, Life of a Freelance Dancer and Dancing Offstage.

 Barry began his professional career with Houston Ballet.
 The following season he joined Pacific Northwest Ballet, where he danced leading and featured roles for seven seasons and worked as a delegate for the American Guild of Musical Artists.
 After one season as a Principal with Ballet X, Barry spent 4 years traveling the nation as a Principal Guest Artist.